mekefly/yew-tailwind-trunk-minimal-template/README.md

 ### Installation

+If you have not yet installed NPM,it's time to install Npm: <https://nodejs.org/en>,And npm will also automatically install after you install nodejs

 If you don't already have it installed, it's time to install Rust: <https://www.rust-lang.org/tools/install>.
 The rest of this guide assumes a typical Rust installation which contains both `rustup` and Cargo.